Gamera, the Giant Monster: Home media

 In 1987, Sandy Frank Film Syndication released the film on VHS as Gamera.
 This release featured a new English dub (separate from the 1966 American version) for the Japanese version and replaced the original soundtrack with a new score.
 Neptune Media released the original, unaltered Japanese version and the altered U.S. version on VHS in 1999.
 Alpha Video released a cropped public domain version of the U.S. version on DVD in 2003, along with other public domain Gamera films.
 In 2010, the Japanese version was released for the first time in North America on DVD by Shout!
 Factory.

 In 2011, Shout!
 Factory included the Mystery Science Theater 3000 episode featuring the Sandy Frank version of the film on the MST3K vs. Gamera DVD collection.
 In 2014, the Japanese version was released on Blu-ray and DVD by Mill Creek Entertainment, bundled with other Gamera titles.
 In 2020, the Japanese version, the American version, and the Anvil Studios English dub were included in the Gamera: The Complete Collection Blu-ray box set released by Arrow Video, which included all 12 films in the franchise.

+In August 2025, Kadokawa Corporation announced that the film, along with Gamera vs. Barugon and Gamera vs. Gyaos, will be released on 4K UHD Blu-ray in Japan on November 21, 2025.
+The new 4K remasters are to be supervised by Shinji Higuchi (special effects director of the Heisei Gamera trilogy) and veteran color timing technician Ogura Shunichi.

 Legacy

 Gamera, the Giant Monster is one of few films featured twice on Mystery Science Theater 3000 (both times as Gamera), the first as part of the initial KTMA series (episode 5) and again in Season 3 (episode 2).

 Filmmaker Guillermo del Toro named the original Gamera film amongst his top five favorite kaiju films.

 A character named "Baby Gamera", who has an appearance and abilities similar to Daiei's Gamera, appears in the manga and anime of Dragon Ball.

 Later films would turn Gamera's characterization into a protector of children.
 This was due to a positive response from a scene in the 1965 film when Gamera saved Toshio, Yuasa commented, "It led to a great response and we received many letters from children.
-And so, Gamera became a [sic] children's ally in the end."
+And so, Gamera became an ally of children in the end."
 Yuasa and screenwriter Niisan Takahashi were secretly hoping for that effect and were pleased when their intentions succeeded.